keptn/keptn.github.io/content/docs/0.8.x/continuous_delivery/deployment_helm/index.md

 ## Blue-green deployments

-If the deployment strategy of a stage in the [shipyard](https://github.com/keptn/examples/blob/0.8.0/onboarding-carts/shipyard.yaml) is configured as `deployment_strategy: blue_green_service`, Helm creates two deployments within the Kubernetes cluster: (1) the primary and (2) the canary deployment.
+If the deployment strategy of a stage in the [shipyard](https://github.com/keptn/examples/blob/0.8.0/onboarding-carts/shipyard.yaml) is configured as `deploymentstrategy: blue_green_service`, Helm creates two deployments within the Kubernetes cluster: (1) the primary and (2) the canary deployment.
 This can be inspected using the following command: